Home: Tired of being Tired, Depressed, Constipated,

 Which medication should one choose?
 Well like most things medical, that depends.
 There are some who are militant that desiccated thyroid is the only way to go.
 But it is contraindicated in some.
 A few people on Graves’ forums have reported that their TSI antibodies increased and their thyroid eye disease worsened after they started desiccated thyroid.
 The theory is that their antibodies recognized the pork antigens (desiccated thyroid is made from pig thyroids) and mounted an attack.
 Returning to synthetic T4 and/or T3 has often resolved the problem.
 That said, there are many with Graves’ who take desiccated thyroid successfully.
 So there are really no firm guidelines.
 If your antibodies (TPO, Tg, TRab) increased or decreased significantly after starting desiccated thyroid, please share your story on the blog post: Desiccated Thyroid contains T4, T3, and rT3, but little T2 or T1

-T4 medications like levothyroxine usually result in lab tests with a free and total T4 in the upper part of the range, but a free and total T3 in the lower half.
+T4 medications like levothyroxine usually result in lab results with a free and total T4 in the upper part of the range, but a free and total T3 in the lower half.
 When they report lingering hypothyroid symptoms to their doctors, these patients are usually prescribed additional T4.
-Not surprisingly, this can cause the T4 to go over range.
+Not surprisingly, this can cause the T4 to rise above the reference range.
 This does not match the lab result of a person with a healthy thyroid.
 To simulate a healthy thyroid’s output, one would have to take both T4 and T3.
 One study compared the total T3/T4 ratios of healthy people to the ratios of T4-medicated patients and found a lower ratio in the T4-medicated patients.
 A very simple way to equalize the ratios would be to add some T3.

 T2 and T1 are supposedly the special ingredients in desiccated thyroid, but thyroid physiology textbooks say that only T4, T3, MIT, and DIT are produced in the thyroid gland, not T2 and T1.
 Only trace amounts of T2 have ever been measured in thyroglobulin in the thyroid , and T1 cannot be formed by the available iodotyrosine building blocks, MIT (1 iodine) and DIT (2 iodine).
-1+1 = T2, 1+2 = T3, and 2+2 = T4.
 When a pair of iodotyrosines (MIT and DIT) couple together, they form a thyroid hormone, also known as an iodothyronine.
 Perhaps the confusion is because one of the precursors is called diiodotyrosine (DIT), while T2 is also known as diiodothyronine.
 The words are similar but they are two different things: DIT is a precursor with only one tyrosine ring, while T2 has two tyrosine rings and has measurable effects as a thyroid hormone.
 Diiodotyrosine (DIT), like T4 and T3, has been found in the thyroid and in serum.

 T2 and T1 are made from deiodination outside of the thyroid gland.
 Deiodination is the process where an enzyme strips off one iodine from T4, resulting in T3 (or rT3).
 The process of deiodination continues and another iodine is stripped off forming T2 (there are three types of T2), then T1 (there are two types of T1), and eventually T0, otherwise known as a non-iodinated thyronine.